NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 And for Naruto's ZTK transformation:

-- Takes 1.25x as much damage (instead of 1.5x)
+- ZTK does not take increased damage
 - No passive health drain
 - Passive meter gain reduced to 2 units per frame (from 40)
 - Health drain is paused during activated super